Let's Go Round One More Time!

 Actor Stewart Granger dies on 16th August, aged 80.

-Los Angeles police investigate allegations of child abuse made against singer Michael Jackson.
+On 18th August Los Angeles police begin a criminal investigation into allegations of child abuse made against singer Michael Jackson.
 Among those interviewed by the police is the twelve year-old star of the Home Alone films, Macaulay Caulkin.

 |